NATIONAL ICE CREAM DAY

 Enjoy National Ice Cream Day by sharing some with your family and friends!
 Experiment with different flavors or go to your favorite ice cream shop.
 Give them a shout out, too!
 Post on social media using #NationalIceCreamDay.

-In 1984, President Ronald Reagan proclaimed July as National Ice Cream Month and established National Ice Cream Day as the third Sunday in the month of July.
+In 1984, President Ronald Reagan proclaimed July as National Ice Cream Month and established National Ice Cream Day as the third Sunday in July.